 The Lost Colony

-The seventeen-minute film is a fascinating explanation of how the settlers arrived and settled the land and ultimately disappeared.
-Viewers are left pondering questions which remain today as to what became of these brave settlers who completely vanished.
+There’s a seventeen-minute film highlighting the ‘Lost Colony.’
+It’s a fascinating explanation of how the settlers arrived, settled the land, and ultimately disappeared.
+Viewers are left pondering questions that remain today as to what became of these brave settlers who completely vanished.

-Although summer is the season to see the famous play “The Lost Colony” performed at the amphitheater overlooking the Albermarle Sound, it’s still fun to roam the theater.
+Although summer is the season to see the famous play “The Lost Colony” performed at the amphitheater overlooking the Albermarle Sound, it’s still fun to roam the theater in the off-season.

 Fort Raleigh National Historic Site

 1500 Fort Raleigh Road